CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated_try01.md

 # Orthic Consolidated --- DRAFT

 Being an Improved and Expanded Consolidation of\
-the Manual, Supplement, Teaching, and Revised books\
+the Manual, Supplement, and Teaching Books\
-with Clarifications, Additions, Warnings, and Opinions of the Author
+with Clarifications, Additions, Warnings, and Opinions of the Author\
+Culminating in a Teaching Program Suitable for All Students of the Art.

 By CricketB, Reddit u/CrBr